Wait

 Parameters

-• timeout the max amount of seconds to wait for the field to appear
+titlethe title of the window to wait fortimeoutthe max amount of seconds to wait for the field to appear

 Example